 Am I going to sue them?
 No. But there are consequences for their choices, namely that they have lost my trust, respect, admiration and, they have lost all rights to interact with me professionally or personally.

 I'll be polite should our paths cross, and I will forgive, but I will keep a very wide distance.
 If an apology is made, and amends actions are taken, then I am willing to consider reinstating the relationship as long as that person is consistent in building trust and respecting boundaries.

 At the end of the day, copy cats and rip offs are a part of every profession...yes, even our beloved therapy world.
 You can't fight every battle, but you can set boundaries.
 I tend to deal with the occasional copy cat by using this little affirmation that I created to keep me grounded when a gut punch like this happens:

-"I have an unlimited source of creative ideas, and rather than engaging in unhealthy competition, I will keep creating new ideas, content, offerings and services, and as a result I will attract clients who respond to who I am, and abundance and blessings will flow in my direction." ~Mari Lee
+"I have an unlimited source of creative ideas, and rather than engaging with someone who is competitively unethical, I will keep creating new ideas, content, offerings and services, and as a result I will attract clients who respond to who I am, and abundance and blessings will flow in my direction." ~Mari Lee

 And isn't that the kind of professional life each one of us really desires to create?

 xo ~ Mari

 P.S.
 Have you had an experience of someone copy catting you?
 You are welcome to share below (just remember that this is a respectful, safe space, and we don't name names).